Wauseon Community Church logo

 3. Challenge your thoughts and don’t let them run wild

 When we are anxious, we predict worst-case scenarios.
 We make assumptions about what others must be thinking and assume we are right and that they’re true.
 We treat our feelings as if they always tell the truth instead of interpreting them as indicators of something important.
-When an anxious thought takes over, challenge it by asking questions like:

 • Is there something else that may be happening here?